The following is the first staff post by Jessica Streit from The Debt Princess. Please join me in welcoming her to the site!

 [Kevin] I agree with this.
 A trade school can be a great jump and help one to go further than they could with just a high school diploma.

-If medicine is in your future, a possible option is to attend a community college to earn an associate’s degree as a physician or nursing assistant.
+If medicine is in your future, a possible option is to attend an accelerated nursing program or enroll in a community college to earn an associate’s degree as a physician or nursing assistant.
 While working full time in this field, save up for further classes that will allow you to obtain a bachelor’s degree and eventually help reduce the steep bill that is medical school.
 Completing your education in a manner such as this allows a young adult to learn more about themselves and their future desires than going to school full time without working in the field.

 [Kevin] Another way of putting it is that getting an education and getting a diploma are not one and the same.
 There is more in life to be learned than just passing tests and memorizing notes, and there is a lot of value to be gained from work experience and in trying different paths.